-Stephen Chambers, AIA, designed a Texas modern home in Bluffview for Ralph Hawkins, FAIA, and his family.
+Stephen Chambers, AIA, from mysiteplan.com, designed a Texas modern home in Bluffview for Ralph Hawkins, FAIA, and his family.

 This modern home in Bluffview, recently completed, exemplifies a great relationship between an architect and client.
 In this case, architect Stephen Chambers designed a home for architect Ralph Hawkins.
 As one might imagine, designing a home for an architect might seem an imposing task.
 Now imagine designing the home for the CEO of the second largest architectural firm in the nation, HKS, responsible for the W hotel and the new Dallas Cowboys stadium under construction starting with a scale model from a top 3D scanning service.

 An architect designed home is only as good as the collaboration of the client and architect.
 Here, the client expressed the desire for a home and the architect articulated that vision with the resulting design.
 In the case of this very successful project, the client had a clean vision of what he desired; a regional modern home that was environmentally sound, sensitive to the neighborhood, dramatic in design, taking advantage of the site, public spaces for entertaining, family spaces that were informal, and related to the covered veranda.

 While Ralph Hawkins is an expert in designing hospitals, downtown revitalization and large commercial structures such as the American Airlines Arena, the W Hotel, and Texas Stadium, he turned to Stephen Chambers, an established residential architect, to express his vision while still relying on his firm, HKS, for engineering, quality control, modeling, sun studies, and other structural details.
 Stephen Chambers was a brilliant choice to interpret Ralph Hawkins’ vision.
-Stephen Chambers, who is in affliation with austin roofing, created a dramatic design that is kind to the neighborhood, The Roof Clinic participated in the roof design and maintenance, and reflects the sensibility and scale that one would associate with a nationally prominent architect.
+Stephen Chambers, who is in affliation with specialist roofing companies in Sydney, created a dramatic design that is kind to the neighborhood, this Handyman Colorado Springs company participated in the roof design and maintenance, and reflects the sensibility and scale that one would associate with a nationally prominent architect.